tucats/ego/LANGUAGE.md

 Would result in `y` containing the floating point value 17.0.
 This is because the string value "15" would be converted to a float value, and the integer value 2 would be converted to a float value before the body of the function is invoked.
 So `type(v1)` in the function will return "float" as the result, regardless of the type of the value passed in when the function was called.

 The `func` statement allows for a special data type `interface{}` which really means "any type is allowed" and no conversion occurs.
 If the function body needs to know the actual type of the value passed, the `type()` function would be used.

+A function that does not return a value at all should omit the return type declaration.

 ## The `return` Statement  <a name="returnstmt"></a>
 When a function is ready to return a value the `return` statement is used.
 This identifies an expression that defines what is to be returned.
 The `return` statement results in this expression being _coerced_ to the data type named in the `func` statement as the return value.
 If the example above had a `string` result type,